lpraat/inbq/README.md

 ### Lineage Graph
 inbq internally builds a comprehensive graph representing the entire lineage flow through all statements and expressions.
-While the primary JSON output shows input-to-output column lineage for tables in your data catalog, you can inspect the detailed internal graph by setting the RUST_LOG environment:
+While the primary JSON output shows input-to-output column lineage for tables in your data catalog, you can inspect the detailed internal graph by setting the RUST_LOG environment variable:
 ```bash
 RUST_LOG=debug inbq lineage \
     --catalog ./examples/lineage/catalog.json \